Aliases for FXYD5 Gene

 FXYD5 (FXYD Domain Containing Ion Transport Regulator 5) is a Protein Coding gene.
-Diseases associated with FXYD5 include intracranial hypotension.
-GO annotations related to this gene include actin binding and ion channel activity.
+Diseases associated with FXYD5 include Epithelioid Sarcoma and Mixed Germ Cell Cancer.
+Gene Ontology (GO) annotations related to this gene include actin binding and sodium channel regulator activity.

 Involved in down-regulation of E-cadherin which results in reduced cell adhesion.
 Promotes metastasis.